alabella19/codon_papers/README.md

 14. Frumkin I, Lajoie MJ, Gregg CJ, Hornung G, Church GM, Pilpel Y. Codon usage of highly expressed genes affects proteome-wide translation efficiency.
 Proceedings of the National Academy of Sciences.
 2018 May 22;115(21):E4940-9.
 15. Yannai A, Katz S, Hershberg R. The codon usage of lowly expressed genes is subject to natural selection.
 Genome biology and evolution.
 2018 May;10(5):1237-46.
 16. Lebeuf-Taylor E, McCloskey N, Bailey SF, Hinz A, Kassen R. The distribution of fitness effects among synonymous mutations in a gene under directional selection.
 Elife.
 2019 Jul 19;8:e45952.

+## Reviews of Codon Usage

+1. Hershberg R, Petrov DA.
+Selection on codon bias.
+Annual review of genetics.
+2008 Dec 1;42:287-99.
+2. Plotkin JB, Kudla G. Synonymous but not the same: the causes and consequences of codon bias.
+Nature Reviews Genetics.
+2011 Jan;12(1):32-42.